Tier 1: Consultation

 What’s Included:

-- A follow-up summary with links to any relevant resources we discussed, such as:
+• A follow-up summary with links to any relevant resources we discussed, which may include:

 Meet the Team

-Choose a team member based on your hiking goals and the regions you’re exploring:
+Choose a team member based on your hiking goals and the regions you’re exploring, and book a session with them individually to get the most relevant and informed advice for your trip.

 Meagan Neal